Looking for "best" IVF clinic abroad?

 Being considered a good quality embryo does not mean it is genetically normal.
 This is something we have to remind people of continuously.
 An embryo with chromosome alterations that are not compatible with life will result in implantation failures or a subsequent miscarriage.
 To do this, the PGD (Preimplantation Genetic Diagnosis) will allow us to select “healthy” – that is, normal – embryos.
 This tool, along with the morphological evaluation of the embryo, will allow us to select the healthy embryo with the greatest implantation potential.

 As we have already commented, synchronisation between embryo and endometrium development is crucial for implantation.
-If the endometrium is not prepared on the day of the transfer – regardless of however good the embryo quality may be – it will never be implanted correctly.
+If the endometrium is not prepared on the day of the transfer – regardless of how good the embryo quality may be – it will never be implanted correctly.
 Therefore, a receptive endometrium is another crucial factor for implantation to occur.

 The main factors related to the endometrium that may influence the implantation rate are: